Becton, Dickinson and Co. (BDX). Below are some highlights from the above linked analysis:

 2. Years to > MMA

-Conclusion: BDX did not earn any Stars in the Fair Value section, earned one Star in the Dividend Analytical Data section and did not earn any Stars in the Dividend Income vs. MMA section for a total of one Star.
-This quantitatively ranks BDX as a 1-Star Very Weak stock.
+Conclusion: BDX did not earn any Stars in the Fair Value section, earned two Stars in the Dividend Analytical Data section and did not earn any Stars in the Dividend Income vs. MMA section for a total of two Stars. did not earn any Stars in the Dividend Income vs. MMA section for a total of two Stars.

-Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $500 NPV MMA Differential, the calculated rate is 10.5%.
-This dividend growth rate is higher than the 9.9% used in this analysis, thus providing no margin of safety.
-BDX has a risk rating of 1.75 which classifies it as a Medium risk stock.
+Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $500 NPV MMA Differential, the calculated rate is 10.4%.
+This dividend growth rate is higher the 10.1% used in this analysis, thus providing no margin of safety.
+BDX has a risk rating of 1.25 which classifies it as a Low risk stock.

 In spite of operating in the competitive medical equipment market, BDX has enjoyed more favorable demand and pricing than others in the industry.
 The company’s needle and surgical business has provided investors with robust returns for years.
 Strong global demand for the company's safety, diabetes care and disease-testing products should be sustainable in the foreseeable future.